A Call For Change

 he's like got the ear-piercing bark of a chihuahua.

-And if it doesn't make sense, and I've always told her too, like, if you're struggling in an area, like me and dad, we will get you tutors.
+And if it doesn't make sense, and I've always told her, too, like, if you're struggling in an area, like me and dad, we will get you tutors.
 We'll get you whatever you need.

-Remember, she had a little issue with math?
+Remember, she was had a little issue with MAP.
+I had her, I got her tutor, ASAP.

-It really did.
-And she also felt more confident because I asked her, how did the tutor?
+And she also felt more confident because I asked her, how do they tutor?
 How do you like it?
 She's like, well, I am learning stuff differently.

-She's like, but that it gives me like a, like, it makes me confident that I can do it.
+But it gives me like a, like, it makes me confident that I can do it.
+I'm like, all right, well, there you go.

 And so, you know, obviously you have to let us know if you're struggling so that way we can help you.

-Um, she's, you know, she's a male schooler, dude.
+She's a male schooler, dude.
 It's a whole different ballgame.

-She's like, I got to carry all this, I got to carry this to each class.
-And it's like, it's just a big remember how that felt?
-Yeah, and she said yesterday too.
+She's like, I got to carry all this.
+I got to carry this to each class.

-I was like, oh, my God.
+I was like, oh my God.
 Yeah,

 she's experiencing it.
 Yeah, so we definitely need to do an episode with Nova.